Frequently Asked Questions About Capital Management Services

 Make sure your letter is dated.
 Then make a copy of your letter and send the original to the debt collector.
 It’s generally a good idea to send the letter by certified mail.
 If you pay for a “return receipt,” you also will have proof the debt collector received your letter.
 You can also fax the letter, just be sure to keep the confirmation receipt.

-There are more than a few companies that include the words ‘Capital Management” as part of their name.
+We have been in business for many years, but multiple other companies have since been created with the words ‘Capital Management” as part of their name.
 We are Capital Management Services, LP.
 We are located in Buffalo, NY.
 We do not use any phone numbers that use area code 855.
 Please reach out to our Compliance Office at Compliance@cms-collect.com if you have any questions regarding the “Capital Management” contacting you.

-You may always contact our office at email@example.com.
-Our hours of operation are Monday-Friday 8 am – 9 pm Eastern Time.
-You may contact one of our representatives by calling us at 800-457-8220.
+We invite you to contact our office any day or time at email@example.com.
+Our hours of operation are Monday-Friday: 8am to 9pm Eastern Time and Saturday: 9am to 1pm Eastern Time.
+To speak to one of our representatives, please call us during business hours at 800-457-8220.
 For Free TRS Support, please dial 711.

 This communication is from a debt collector.
 This is an attempt to collect a debt and any information obtained will be used for that purpose.